Russia denies it has plans to block gas transit to Europe

 His comments were published after Ukrainian Prime Minister Arseny Yatseniuk said earlier on Wednesday Kiev knew of Russian plans to halt gas flows this winter to Europe.

-Novak said in a statement that Russia will put forth "maximum efforts" to fulfill gas contract obligations to European importers regardless of political issues.
+Novak said in a statement that Russia will put forth "maximum efforts" to fulfil gas contract obligations to European importers regardless of political issues.

 He also said Russia is open for "constructive dialogue" on energy with interested partners including Ukraine.